what is nad

 NMNH

 Dihydronicotinamide Mononucleotide.
-The reduced form of NMN.
-A newer ingredient with active ongoing research.
+The reduced form of NMN — a newer ingredient with active ongoing research.
 Distinct chemical properties under scientific investigation.
-Available from Vitality Supplements at 500mg per serving.
+Vitality Supplements NMNH 500mg, >99% purity, ISO/IEC 17025 tested every batch.

 Why not supplement NAD+ directly?
-NAD+ supplements exist, but the molecule's relatively large size limits its ability to cross cell membranes efficiently.
-Precursor molecules like NMN are smaller and can be taken up by cells more readily.
-Published research on oral NAD+ supplementation has overwhelmingly focused on precursors rather than NAD+ itself for this reason.
+NAD+ supplements exist but the molecule's relatively large size limits its ability to cross cell membranes efficiently.
+Precursor molecules like NMN are smaller and taken up by cells more readily, where they are converted to NAD+.
+Published research on oral NAD+ supplementation has overwhelmingly focused on precursors for this reason.

 Published Research